"Dr. Laura...I hate Father's Day. My children's

 "Dr. Laura....My partner and I (both women) chose to have two children using a sperm donor.
-We work hard to be excellent parents.
-We do have extended family who love our children, but no male who could be called a father figure.
-We tell our children they have two mommies instead of a mom and dad."
+We work hard to be excellent parents."

 "Dr. Laura...I am a single mother by choice.
 I resent the implication that I am damaging my child."

-Yesterday, I sent my weekly email a day early in honor of Father's Day.
-If you missed it, it's here.
-As always, I received a number of responses from mothers who are raising children without fathers.
+Every year when I post in honor of Father's Day, I hear from mothers who are raising children without fathers.
 Whether by choice or by fate, these moms are working hard to give their children everything they need, but there is one thing they aren't giving them: a father.
 Understandably, they bristle when I say that fathers are important.